manojs1099/portfolio-website/README.md

 - Implemented unit and integration tests, improving code reliability and quality by 35%.

 ### Software Engineer - Capgemini Technology ( May 2020 - August 2022)
-- Created and launched scalable microservices using Golang and C#, integrating them seamlessly with Cassandra databases to reduce backend response times.
+- Developed and optimized scalable software using Java, Python, and SQL, increasing operational efficiency for diverse client applications.
-- Implemented JWT authentication and integrated with AWS EC2, enhancing system security and uptime by 20%.
+- Implemented Agile methodologies, accelerating project delivery times by 20% and enhancing team collaboration.
-- Utilized Apache Kafka for real-time data streaming, improving data processing efficiency across microservices.
+- Optimized databases using SQL and NoSQL technologies, achieving faster data retrieval and high-volume data processing capabilities.
-- Migrated legacy systems from SOAP to RESTful APIs, improving API performance and scalability by 25%.
+- Worked with various teams to gather requirements and deliver software that aligned with business goals, achieving a 25% client satisfaction increase.
-- Leveraged Kubernetes for container orchestration, significantly enhancing deployment and scaling efficiency.
+- Reduced operational costs by 18% through effective use of AWS and Azure in deployment, ensuring scalability and cost-efficiency.
-- Contributed to Agile workflows, including sprint planning and estimation, reducing deployment times by 20% through the use of Jenkins for CI/CD.
+- Conducted rigorous testing and performance tuning to improve application functionality and user experience.

 ## Technical Skills

-- **Programming Languages**: Golang, Python, Java, C, C++
+- **Programming Languages**: Java, Python, C, C++
 - **Frontend**: React, AngularJS, HTML5, CSS3, JavaScript, Bootstrap, Framer Motion
 - **Backend**: Node.js, Express, Django
 - **Databases**: SQL, MySQL, PostgreSQL, MongoDB, Cassandra